petru-braha/VDS-library/readMe.md

 - my documentation regarding the design of this project is all based on: "Introduction to Algorithms" 4th by Leiserson, Stein, Rivest, Cormen

 ### TO DO:
-- operator =, == for stack and queue implement node_tree, print method should be more general!!!
+- build trivial_tree
+- build that crazy class
+- correct my text
-- dfs
+- design header files
-- to develop a way of interationing between structures (of not the same type)

 - design logically all the structures needed
-- use glfw to display simple outputs of the operations
+- use GLFW to display simple outputs of the operations

 ### Notes:
 - SOLID principles are respected
-- current set-up: Visual Studio 2022 version 17.10.4 and GLFW 3.4
+- current set-up: ISO C++14 Standard, VS 2022 version 17.10.4, GLFW 3.4